 Overall, humane exclusion techniques make your property less desirable or inviting for wildlife.
 Generally, remove outdoor food sources (pet and bird food, secure trash), ensure exterior maintenance and security (no holes, covered crawl spaces, motion-sensor lights), and minimize shelters (open decks, wood piles, leaf litter, old sheds).

 Did you know?
-There are no pest control companies in Central Oregon that only offer humane expulsion options.
+There are no pest control companies in Central Oregon that exclusively offer non-lethal, humane exclusion options.
 If a predatory animal, like a raccoon, skunk or beaver, is removed - it must be euthanized.
 Trapping, removal and euthanasia from local pest control companies cost upwards of $300 per animal, and it is not a permanent solution.

 General Protocols to Prevent Conflict with Wildlife

-- Make sure there is no exposed trash and use bungee chords to secure trash lids.
+- Make sure there is no exposed trash and use bungee cords to secure trash lids.